 NOTE 2: How 5GC derive the information can be discussed in normative work.

+The AF may provide the following information to 5GC and assist the UPF to detect the end of Data Burst:

+- An indication of end of Data Burst marker.

+NOTE 3: Whether this based on indication of only one media unit within each data burst or based on RTP extension header or both can be discussed in normative work.

 The following information for DL traffic, to be provided to the NG-RAN with in-band signaling via GTP-U header, is taken as baseline for normative work:

-- Optional, End of Data Burst indication in the header of the last PDU of the Data Burst or a dummy GTP Packet.
+- Optional, End of Data Burst indication in the header of the last PDU of the Data Burst.

 NOTE 3: It is assumed that the PDU with the End of data burst indication is received by the NG-RAN after all other PDUs of the Data Burst.

-NOTE 4: The UPF detects the end of a Data Burst the and marks the End of Data Burst indication over GTP-U based on implementation (e.g., by using a timer to detect receiving over N6 the last PDU the end of a Data Burst over N6 (UPF uses a DL dummy GTP Packet to notify RAN the end of Data Burst if all the received PDUs of the PDU Set has been sent to RAN) or based on information provided by the AS (e.g., “End” in the RTP extended header when only one media unit (e.g. NAL Unit) within each data burst).
+The UPF detects the end of a Data Burst the and marks the End of Data Burst indication over GTP-U based on information provided by the AS (e.g., “End” in the RTP extended header when only one media unit (e.g. NAL Unit) within each data burst).

+NOTE 4: RAN may detect the end of a Data Burst based on implementation (e.g., by using a timer) in some other scenario (e.g. dynamical number of media units in each burst).

 >>>>END OF CHANGES<<<<